Virtual reality therapy: Depression

 In February 2006 the UK's National Institute of Health and Clinical Excellence (NICE) recommended that VRT be made available for use within the NHS across England and Wales, for patients presenting with mild/moderate depression, rather than immediately opting for antidepressant medication.
 Some areas have developed, or are trialing.

 At Auckland University in New Zealand, a team led by Dr. Sally Merry have been developing a computerized CBT fantasy "serious" game to help tackle depression amongst adolescents.
 The game, Sparx, has a number of features to help combat depression, where the user takes on a role of a character who travels through a fantasy world, combating "literal" negative thoughts and learning techniques to manage their depression.

+Schizophrenia

+Avatar Therapy is a form of therapy that can be delivered through virtuality reality designed for people with schizophrenia who experience distressing auditory hallucinations, particularly hearing hostile voices.
+In this therapy, patients engage in real-time, face-to-face dialogue with a digital avatar that represents the voice they hear.
+The therapist operates the avatar, allowing it to verbally communicate with the patient in a controlled and safe environment.
+Over time, the patient learns to confront and reduce the power of the hallucination, often finding relief from its intensity and frequency.
+Avatar therapy aims to help patients gain control over their symptoms, reduce distress, and improve overall mental health.

+This therapy is grounded in the idea that giving a "face" and voice to auditory hallucinations can help individuals reframe their relationship with these experiences.
+Avatar therapy has shown promising results in clinical trials, demonstrating improvements in reducing the impact of auditory hallucinations compared to standard treatment options.
+It is part of a broader effort to utilize VR and other innovative technologies in mental health care for conditions like schizophrenia.

 Eating disorders and body dysmorphia

 Virtual reality therapy has also been used to attempt to treat eating disorders and body dysmorphia.
 One study in 2013 had participants complete various tasks in virtual reality environments which could not have been easily replicated without the technology.
 Tasks included showing patients the implications of reaching their desired weight, comparing their actual body shape to an avatar created using their perceived body size, and altering a virtual reflection to match their actual body size.